Tax for company and individual in Japan

 Deduction for Retirement Income

-When you resign the company and receive money as retirement allowance (Taishoku kin 退職金), you can adopt “Deduction for Retirement Income”.
+When you resign from the company and receive money as retirement allowance (Taishoku kin 退職金), you can adopt “Deduction for Retirement Income”.

 On the other hand when Mr. husband has worked at the company for 25 years and received retirement allowance of 20,000,000 yen, the amount of deduction for retirement income will be